inspetor/slate/source/includes/_exception.md

 Category | Meaning
 -------- | ------
 7001 | id is a required property.
-It must not be null 7002 | update_timestamp is a required property.
+It must not be null 7002 | timestamp is a required property.
 It must not be null 7003 | item_id is a required property.
 It must not be null 7004 | sender_account_id is a required property.
 It must not be null 7005 | receiver_email is a required property.
 It must not be null